neil23-droid/Neil_TenTwenty_Assignment/README.md

 -displays the list of confirmed tickets for the user

 Architecture:
--Uses basics of MVVM
+-Uses basics of MVVM.
--Each Screen is made up of an Activity, a View Model and a Repository
+-Each Screen is made up of an Activity, a View Model and a Repository.
+-Uses basic kotlin co routines for making API calls and for dealing with local databases.
+-DOES NOT use dagger2 for dependency injection